protocol-1903/zzz-nonstandard-beacons/README.md

 ## Use
 WHEN ADDING THE MOD AS A REQUIREMENT, MAKE SURE TO MAKE IT NOT LOAD ORDER AFFECTING (i.e. "~ zzz-nonstandard-beacons")

-Define your beacon entity like normal, but when setting the energy_source just define it as a fluid, heat, or burner variant (OR NOW custom electric using "electric-2-electric-boogaloo").
+Define your beacon entity like normal, but when setting the energy_source just define it as a fluid, heat, or burner variant (OR custom electric using "electric-2-electric-boogaloo").
 Like so:

 ```
 {